 For example, understanding life processes in plants is a scale based on responses to questions on plant origin, growth, disease, plant life, and death.
 The graph in Figure 6 shows two peaks for grade 1, occurring near both ends of the acculturation continuum.
 This means that children from the least acculturated (the most rural) communities and children from the most acculturated (the most urban in this study) communities had a greater understanding of life processes in plants, possibly for different reasons.
-Children from the least acculturated communities most likelv gained their knowledge from observation or actual experience.
-Children from the most acculturated communities probably gained information about plant life through vicarious experiences and greater exposure to mass media and information sources.
-Hence some grade 1 children from and the most acculturated the least communities did better than their counterparts in grades 3 and 5.
+Children from the least acculturated communities probably gained information about plant life through vicarious experiences and greater exposure to mass media and information sources.
+Hence some grade 1 children from the least and the most acculturated communities did better than their counterparts in grades 3 and 5.

 The graphs in Figure 7 also show two peaks for understanding animal life processes, toward both ends of the acculturation continuum.
 Understanding life processes in animals is based on questions regarding animal life, origin, growth, disease, and death.
 This was interpreted to mean that children come to school with greater understanding about animal life processes when they come from the least and the most acculturated communities.
 This seems to have something to do with children's exposure to either actual or vicarious experiences with animal life.
-The children from the least acculturated had communities. may have more understanding from actual experiences with animal life.
+The children from the least acculturated communities, may have had more understanding from actual experiences with animal life.
 Children from the most acculturated communities may have learned vicariously through exposure to information and mass media.